Imagine That (Diamond Rio song)

 "Imagine That'" is a song written by Bryan White, Derek George and John Tirro, and recorded by American country music group Diamond Rio.
 It was released in November 1997 as the second and final single from their Greatest Hits compilation album.
 It peaked at number 4 in both the United States and Canada.

+On September 26, 2025, co-writer Bryan White released his own version of "Imagine That" as a single.